An Online Communication Studies Bachelor's Degree Completion Program

 Required Minor (18 Credit Hours)

-There are many options for completing this minor requirement:
+There are many options for completing the minor requirement:

 - Courses from another UNC Extended Campus online program, including...